Railroad Terms

 That part of a timetable which prescribes class, direction, number, and movement for a regular train.

-Shaker Bar
+Shaker bar

 A tool carried in steam locomotive cabs that would be placed on the grate levers mounted in the cab deck to allow the fireman to shake the grates in the firebox, dumping ashes into the ash pan below the firebox.